5.7 6 Secure A Switch

 • 802.1X Authentication: This industry-standard protocol provides strong authentication for network devices.
 It requires users to authenticate before gaining access to the network, providing a significant layer of security.
 This helps prevent unauthorized devices from connecting and accessing your network resources.

 • Spanning Tree Protocol (STP) Security: STP prevents network loops that can cause broadcast storms and network outages.
-However, malicious actors can manipulate STP to disrupt network traffic.
+On the flip side, malicious actors can manipulate STP to disrupt network traffic.
 Employing RSTP (Rapid Spanning Tree Protocol) or MSTP (Multiple Spanning Tree Protocol) provides faster convergence and enhanced security compared to the older STP.

 • Network Access Control (NAC): NAC solutions provide centralized control over network access.
 They can enforce security policies, quarantine infected devices, and prevent unauthorized access before a device even connects to the network.
 This proactive approach significantly reduces the risk of malware spreading within your network.